12 Easy Cancer Diet Recipes: Meals That Help With Chemo Nausea

 - Can't keep food down for a full day

-- Lose weight quickly
+- Lose weight quickly (more than 5 pounds in a week)

 - Have mouth sores that won't heal